-What if processes?
 What if fork() was spawn()?

-- What does Test\and\Set do? - What is one major advantage of semaphores over the Test\and\Set or Peterson's solution?
+- What does Test and Set do? - What is one major advantage of semaphores over the Test\and\Set or Peterson's solution?

 - What is the Memory Management Unit?

 - What is a relocation register?

 - What happens to it during a context switch?